shokeenkanika/public-program-evaluation/README.md

 ## Background

 Delhi's public transport system is spatially uneven.
 Some wards have good access to rapid transit and dense road networks.
 Others depend on limited bus coverage.
-This analysis builds a ward-level dataset to examine how neighborhood characteristics relate to bus service provision.
+This analysis builds a ward-level dataset to examine how neighborhood characteristics relate to bus service provision, inspired by the increasing rates of vehicular pollution in New Delhi.
+The intended audience for this analysis are urban policymakers in the municipal corporation of Delhi.
+By modelling what characteristics predict bus service intensity, we can model the areas with the highest return on investment.
+Thus, the results of this study can act as a strategic map for a profitable implementation of more bus service, thereby using pollution funds where they can create most change.

 We face a practical constraint: ward boundaries and counts change over time.
 Our cleaning process prioritizes geographic consistency by joining all data sources to a single set of ward polygons.
 Results should be interpreted as applying to these specific ward units.